ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Default RLModules
 -----------------

-If you don't specify any module-related settings in your :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig`, RLlib uses the respective algorithm's default RLModule, which is a great choice for initial experimentation and benchmarking.
-All of the default RLModules support 1D-tensor- and image observations (``[width] x [height] x [channels]``).
+If you don't specify module-related settings in the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig`, RLlib uses the respective algorithm's default RLModule, which is an appropriate choice for initial experimentation and benchmarking.
+All of the default RLModules support 1D-tensor and image observations (``[width] x [height] x [channels]``).

 .. note::
-    For discrete or more complex input observation spaces (for example dictionaries), use the :py:class:`~ray.rllib.connectors.env_to_module.flatten_observations.FlattenObservations` connector
+    For discrete or more complex input observation spaces like dictionaries, use the :py:class:`~ray.rllib.connectors.env_to_module.flatten_observations.FlattenObservations` connector
-    piece like so:
+    piece as follows:

     .. testcode::